-As of June 30, 2022, we had \$131.9 million in cash, cash equivalents and marketable securities.
-In December 2021, we entered into the Loan Agreement with Oxford, providing us with up to \$45.0 million of borrowing capacity after \$5.0 million was funded at closing of the Loan Agreement in December 2021.
-We expect that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operations for at least the next 12 months.
-Our estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+As of March 31, 2023, we had \$197.2 million in cash, cash equivalents and marketable securities.
+In December 2021, we entered into the Loan Agreement with Oxford, as amended in November 2022 and March 2023, providing us with up to \$25.0 million of borrowing capacity, after \$5.0 million was funded at closing of the Loan Agreement in December 2021, and \$20.0 million was funded in November 2022.
+We expect that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operations and capital expenditure requirements for at least the next 12 months from the date of this Quarterly Report on Form 10-Q. Our estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
-Moreover, it is particularly difficult to estimate with certainty our future expenses given the dynamic nature of our business, the ongoing COVID-19 pandemic and the macro-economic environment generally.
+Moreover, it is particularly difficult to estimate with certainty our future expenses given the dynamic nature of our business and the macroeconomic and geopolitical environment generally.
 We anticipate that our expenses will increase substantially if, and as, we: